On eve of encyclical, pope appeals for 'our ruined' planet

 The document is the Church's most controversial since Pope Paul VI's 1968 encyclical Humanae Vitae enshrined the Church's ban on contraception.

 Liberal Catholics oppose that ban but most have cheered the pope's climate change stand.
-Conservative Catholics tend towards the opposite stand on the two issues.
+Conservative Catholics tend toward the opposite stand on the two issues.

 Because he has said he wants to influence a key U.N. climate summit this year, the encyclical further consolidates his role as a global diplomatic player following his mediation bringing Cuba and the United States to the negotiating table last year.